databricks/databricks-sql-python/examples/README.md

 this example the string `ExamplePartnerTag` will be added to the the user agent on every request.
 - **`staging_ingestion.py`** shows how the connector handles Databricks' experimental staging ingestion commands `GET`, `PUT`, and `REMOVE`.
 - **`sqlalchemy.py`** shows a basic example of connecting to Databricks with [SQLAlchemy](https://www.sqlalchemy.org/).
+- **`custom_cred_provider.py`** shows how to pass a custom credential provider to bypass connector authentication.
+Please install databricks-sdk prior to running this example.